2007 Cleveland Indians season: Game 4

 Byrd and Tim Wakefield started game 4 in a match-up Byrd said might have been "the slowest-throwing right-handed match-up of all time in the post-season".
 It was also for four innings one of the best pitched match-ups, with both throwing shutouts.
 However, Casey Blake homered to start the fifth, on the way to the Indians scoring seven runs in one inning for the second time in the series.
 Boston hitting three straight solo home runs in the sixth closed the gap slightly but not nearly enough and the Indians won 7–3 to take a commanding 3–1 series lead.

 Game 5

 Sabathia matched up again with Beckett and while he pitched better than the first game, the Red Sox once again had their way with him and sent the Indians down to defeat 7–1, keeping Boston alive in the series.

 Game 6

 Back in Boston, Schilling pitched much more effectively than his last start while Carmona pitched worse.
 In the first inning, Boston loaded the bases with no outs.
-While Manny Ramirez and David Ortiz were retired without anyone advancing, JD Drew hit a grand slam into the center field bleachers.
+While Manny Ramirez and Mike Lowell were retired without anyone advancing, JD Drew hit a grand slam into the center field bleachers.
 The crowd went crazy celebrating a 4–0 lead.
 The Indians defense also played poorly and the team was beaten soundly by the Red Sox 12–2.
 This knotted the series at 3 and was a portent of the deciding game.